The BFG: 2016 film

 A theatrical live-action film adaptation was produced by Walt Disney Pictures, directed by Steven Spielberg, and starring Mark Rylance as the BFG, as well as Ruby Barnhill, Penelope Wilton, Jemaine Clement, Rebecca Hall, Rafe Spall, and Bill Hader.
 The film was released on 1 July 2016, to positive critical reception.
-However, the film was financially unsuccessful.
+Despite the positive reviews, the film was financially unsuccessful at the box office.

 TV series

 As of 2021 TV series based on The BFG is being developed as part of Netflix's "animated series event", based on Roald Dahl's books.